Neil Gorsuch Might Be The Supreme Court’s LGBTQ Rights Savior. But He May Not.

 There’s reason to believe that strategy will backfire, however.

 The Supreme Court may, of course, rule in favor of the three fired LGBTQ employees.
-But even if they lose these cases, the truth will become better known; and those standing in the way of the Equality Act—Mitch McConnell, Susan Collins—will be held accountable.
+But even if they lose these cases, the truth will become better known; and those standing in the way of the Equality Act—including Mitch McConnell—will be held accountable.

 Today appears unlikely to bring justice to Aimee Stephens, Gerald Bostock, and Donald Zarda.
 But another day will.